jamesec/jamesec.github.io/o/changing_emotion.md

 But now, if I can help you, let's say you had an alcoholic abusive father and you developed a core feeling of fear and a feeling of shame.
 Your tendency when bad things happen or some sort of criticism arises is to withdraw.
 But now, if I can help you to feel how unfair it was that your father treated you this way, and help you to feel you deserved to have a mother who protected you or a father who loved you, as you start to **feel more deserving**, you **generate a new emotion**.

-You generate sadness at the loss of what you felt you really needed, or you generate a sort of anger at the feeling that you were unfairly treated.
+You generate sadness at the loss of what you felt you really needed, or you generate assertive anger at the feeling that you were unfairly treated.
 Now, all this happens emotionally, not intellectually.
 So, when you're in shame, you're organized by your emotion to shrink and run away.

 If you're organized by anger, you're organized to puff up and thrust forward.
 So, the one emotion, you can't run away and thrust forward at the same time.
 So, now the one emotion is going to change the other emotion.